-- EODatabaseDataSource is a concrete subclass of EODataSource that fetches objects based on an EOModel, using an EODatabaseContext that services the data source's EOEditingContext. - EOEntityClassDescription is a subclass of the control layer's EOClassDescription and extends the behavior of enterprise objects by deriving information about them from an associated EOModel. - EOLoginPanel is an abstract class that defines how users provide database login information. - EOSQLExpression is an abstract superclass that defines how to build SQL statements for adaptor channels. - EOSQLQualifier is a subclass of EOQualifier that contains unstructured text that can be transformed into an SQL expression. - EOStoredProcedure is a class that represents a stored procedure defined in a database, and associates a name internal to EOF with an external name known to the database.
+- EODatabaseDataSource is a concrete subclass of EODataSource that fetches objects based on an EOModel, using an EODatabaseContext that services the data source's EOEditingContext. - EOEntityClassDescription is a subclass of the control layer's EOClassDescription and extends the behavior of enterprise objects by deriving information about them from an associated EOModel. - EOSQLQualifier is a subclass of EOQualifier that contains unstructured text that can be transformed into an SQL expression.